Your law firm’s website won’t attract new clients if no one sees it.

 But search engine optimization (SEO) isn’t the only way legal blogs perform.
-Interested clients are impressed by quality blogging, making them more likely to pick up the phone and call your office.
+Interested clients are impressed by quality blogging, making them more likely to pick up the phone, call your office, and hire your firm.

 Laypeople aren’t the only ones who are impressed.
-Other attorneys and in-house counsel routinely cite legal blogs as a factor in their decisions to make referrals or hire outside help.
+Other attorneys and in-house counsel routinely cite legal blogs as a factor in whether they make a referral or hire outside help for their organization.